Water and Ecological Impacts

 Water Consumption

 We seek to minimize, to the extent within our operational control, our water usage.
-Our estimated total water usage in 2022 at our Company-owned or leased facilities was approximately 100,000 cubic meters.
-We currently have the ability to track actual metered water usage at 95% of our facilities.
-Accordingly, our estimated total water usage includes actual usage data for those tracked facilities, and estimated water usage for the remaining facilities.
+Our estimated water usage in 2023 across the legacy Patterson-UTI facilities* that are leased or owned was approximately 52,000 cubic meters, which is inclusive of 100% of the legacy Patterson-UTI facilities.
+Accordingly, our estimated total water usage includes actual usage data for those tracked facilities.
 We are working to expand our water usage tracking to cover all of our facilities.
-Water used at well sites in activities such as drilling and pressure pumping is purchased and controlled by our customers, and is,therefore, outside of our reporting scope.
+Water used at well sites in activities such as drilling and pressure pumping is purchased and controlled by our customers, and is, therefore, outside of our reporting scope.
 This control over water consumption by our customers is a key limiting factor in our ability to reduce water consumption in our operations.

 We have fluid containment policies and other processes and long-term initiatives in place to minimize our environmental footprint when setting up drilling and pressure pumping equipment at well sites.